With all the incredible effects of moringa powder, it’s not shocking that some out there use Moringa Oleifera to help with their thyroid hormones.

 What is Hyperthyroidism

-One of the most common causes of hyperthyroidism is graves disease.
-This is another autoimmune disease that is characterized by the presence of an antibody called thyroid-stimulating immunoglobulin (TSI).
+One of the most common causes of hyperthyroidism is Graves’ disease, an autoimmune condition marked by the presence of an antibody known as thyroid-stimulating immunoglobulin (TSI).

 The Thyroid Gland